 Need something a little brighter?
 Take things up a notch with this golden caramel.

 See how having more highlights makes her overall hair color look lighter without having to lighten the whole thing?

 This look can also be achieved with a light brown box dye.
 It’s a perfect spring or summer look.

 Why start at the top when you can start halfway?
 Partial highlights, or ombré highlights, start about halfway down your head and are a fantastic way to ensure easy upkeep.

 For this look, you’ll need to lighten your hair with a special lightening kit and toner rather than a boxed dye.

 Not afraid to go bold?
 Don’t be scared of a little bleach and go for a full head of golden highlights.
 This look will brighten up your complexion and warm up your look.
 All you have to do is take the curls you want to be highlighted and dye them one by one to accentuate the shape of your cut.

 Ready to get started on your hair?
-Make sure you have everything you need first.
-We’ve compiled a comprehensive list of everything you need to make sure your highlights turn out just how you want them.
-Read through to see if you’ve got all the bases covered.
+Make sure you have everything you need first so that your highlights turn out just how you want them.
+Read through to see if you’ve got all the basics covered.

 It’s important to have a brush similar that is the same size as the highlights you want to give yourself.
 The brushes above are made of silicone, but you can use brushes with plastic bristles as well.

 First things first, you’ll need something to apply your hair dye with.
 This should be a small, angled brush that corresponds with the size of the desired highlights – the bigger the brush, the chunkier your highlights will be.